survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 Just applying `import` or `require.ensure` alone can be very effective. `require.context` has more limited possibilities, but it's a powerful tool especially for tool developers.

-T> There's a more complete example of how to use the code splitting technique at the *Searching with React* chapter.
+T> There's a more complete example of how to use the code splitting technique in the *Searching with React* chapter.
 You will see how to set up a static site index that's loaded when the user searches information.